Johan Frijns, firstname.lastname@example.org

 Share this page:

 The Principles for Responsible Banking (PRBs) are an initiative of the United Nations Environment Programme Finance Initiative (UNEP-FI) and 30 Founding banks.
-They were launched in draft format in November 2018 as a new initiative designed to promote responsible banking and, following a recently concluded consultation period, will become fully operational from September 22 2019 onwards
+They were launched in draft format in November 2018 as a new initiative designed to promote responsible banking and, following a consultation period, have become fully operational from September 22 2019 onwards.

 The six Principles encourage banks to align their operations at "strategic, portfolio, and transactional levels" with prevailing social and environmental commitments, particularly as expressed in the Paris Climate Agreement and the United Nations' Sustainable Development Goals (SDGs).

-A decade after the financial crisis, banks are eager to build trust and to demonstrate reliability.
-In this context, the PRBs set out to define what it is to be a responsible bank now and in the future and to set a global standard for responsibility.
+The PRBs aspire to define what it takes to be a responsible bank now and in the future and to set a global standard for responsibility.
 The PRBs aim to provide a framework through which banks can align their strategy, portfolio, and business practices with society's social and environmental goals.

-While acknowledging the PRBs as a "welcome and long overdue commitment from banks to fully align their businesses with society's needs", BankTrack has called publicly for UNEP-FI to go further with the framework and has also coordinated an NGO response to the consultation process.
-With the final version of the Principles in place since July 2019 our attention has now shifted to mapping the implementation plans of the PRB founding banks.
-BankTrack plans to publish a briefing on this at the launch date of the Principles, September 22 2019.
+While acknowledging the PRBs as a "welcome and long overdue commitment from banks to fully align their businesses with society's needs", BankTrack at the launch of the draft Principles in 2018 called for UNEP-FI to further strengthen the framework.
+BankTrack also coordinated an NGO response to the consultation process.
+With the final version of the Principles in place since July 2019, our attention shifted to mapping the implementation plans of the PRB founding banks.
+BankTrack, together with work partners, also published a briefing at the launch date of the Principles, September 22 2019.